Can You Sell a House Before Probate?

 Can heirs agree to sell the home without going through probate?

 Agreement alone does not override legal requirements.
-Even if all heirs agree, probate court authority is typically required to transfer title on a home owned solely by the deceased.
+Even if all heirs agree and have a willing buyer, probate court authority is typically required to transfer title on a home owned solely by the deceased.
+A title company will not process the sale without the executor's Letters Testamentary.

 Do all home sales require probate?

-No. Jointly owned homes and homes held in a trust often transfer — and can be sold — without probate.
-The ownership structure at the time of death is the key factor.
+No. Jointly owned homes with right of survivorship and homes held in a living trust can transfer — and can be sold — without probate.
+The ownership structure at the time of death is the key factor, not the will.

 Related